espanido

 • ir/ser (to go/to be): fuera, fueras, fuera, fuéramos, fuerais, fueran

-When to use the subjunctive imperfect tense
+When to use the Imperfect Subjunctive Mood in Spanish

 The subjunctive imperfect tense is used in various scenarios and contexts.
 It is primarily utilized in situations where the action in the subjunctive clause is dependent on a main clause that is in the past tense.
 Here are some typical contexts where the subjunctive imperfect is commonly found: